Server Djeparov: Bunyodkor

 In 2008, he was transferred to Bunyodkor.
 Djeparov scored 19 goals for the team in his first season, which made him the top goalscorer of the club and the 2008 Uzbek League.
 His team won its first ever Uzbek League title that year.
 For his instrumental role in Bunyodkor and the Uzbekistan national football team, he was awarded the Asian Footballer of the Year.
 As a part of an agreement with the Asian Football Confederation, Djeparov was offered to a month in trial with Premier League giants Chelsea.
 However, Bunyodkor's matches in the Uzbek League championship and the Asian Champions League meant that he was unable to attend.
 Anyway, this season is often described as the best season of his career.

 FC Seoul

 In July 2010, Djeparov was loaned out to FC Seoul of the K League 1 until the end of season on his own request.
 He scored his K League 1 debut goal in a 2–0 victory against Incheon United on October 2, 2010.
-He posted 1 goal and 7 assists in 16 matches in the K League 1 that season, playing an instrumental role in Seoul's first K League win in 10 years.
+In all, he contributed 1 goal and 7 assists in 16 matches in the K League 1 that season, playing an instrumental role in Seoul's first K League win in 10 years.
 On February 8, 2011, Seoul announced that they had made the move permanent for an undisclosed fee rumored to be about US$850,000, and signed a 3-year contract with Djeparov.